malenkiki/math/README.md

 var_dump($z->theta); // argument (angle)
 ```

-You can do addion, multiplication:
+You can do addition, multiplication:

 ```php
 $z = new \Malenki\Math\Complex(1,2);